 1. Kenilworth Chess Club (hereinafter the ‘Club’) exists to promote the playing of competitive and social chess.
 The Club has no distinct junior section; does not compete in junior chess competitions; and offers no formal teaching of chess.
 However, junior players are welcome to join the club once they have achieved an appropriate playing level and to participate as much as possible in the Club’s competitive and social chess sessions.
 This document outlines the Club’s Policy in respect of junior (and vulnerable adult) members, and will apply to all members of, and visitors to, the Club when undertaking Club activities.
 A junior in this context is deemed to be anyone less than 18 years of age.

-2. The normal venues of the Club are currently:-
+2. The normal over the board (OTB) venues of the Club are currently:-

 Competitive Home Matches